Anti-gender movement: Central figures and issues

-Members of the anti-gender movement oppose some reproductive rights, particularly abortion, as well as some LGBT rights, especially same-sex marriage, along with some campaigns against gender-based violence.
+Members of the anti-gender movement oppose some reproductive rights, particularly abortion, as well as LGBTQ rights, especially same-sex marriage, along with some campaigns against gender-related violence.
 They may also campaign against anti-bullying programs, sex education in schools, and gender studies in higher education.
-According to Kováts, not all the movements fitting under the "anti-gender" label (by opposing "gender" or "gender ideology") are overtly anti-feminist or anti-LGBT, and the anti-gender movement is a novel phenomenon distinct from previous anti-feminism and homophobia.
+According to Kováts, not all the movements fitting under the "anti-gender" label (by opposing "gender" or "gender ideology") are overtly anti-feminist or anti-LGBTQ, and the anti-gender movement is a novel phenomenon distinct from previous anti-feminism and homophobia.
 The anti-gender movement is not synonymous with the far-right, as not all far-right movements espouse anti-gender views, and anti-gender themes extend beyond the far-right.